You have the right to vote in a primary election if:

 Please note: If the deadline for requesting an absentee ballot by mail has passed and you cannot appear at your poll site on Election Day because of an accident or sudden illness, you can send a representative to your BOE borough office with a written letter of authorization to obtain an absentee ballot on your behalf.
 A completed application and your completed ballot must be returned to your BOE borough office by 9:00 p.m. on Election Day.

 - I’m not sure what’s on the ballot this election — where can I find out?

 You can find out about candidates and ballot questions by visiting NYC Votes’ online Voter Guide.
 A printed Guide is also mailed to voters when local offices (such as mayor and City Council member) or ballot questions are on the ballot.

 - I was convicted of a felony, can I vote?

-If you have been convicted of a felony, you can register and vote after you complete your sentence and/or parole.
+If you have been convicted of a felony, you can register and vote after you complete your sentence.
 See the Registering FAQ for more information.

 - I am currently homeless, can I vote?

 Yes, if you register.
 See the instructions in the Registering FAQ.

 - Do I need to show identification to vote?